visual-layer/visuallayer/dataset_card/coco/card.md

 The COCO dataset contains over 330,000 images, each annotated with 80 object categories and 5 captions describing the scene.
 The dataset has two main parts: the images and their annotations.

 ## Issues Found
-Here are some of the issues found.
+Here are some of the issues found in each dataset split.

 + Duplicates - 0.123 % (201)
 + Outliers - 0.087 % (143)